 - Step back for a while and reassess whether what you thought were your requirements really are the most important things to you.

 - Do a little research, look for reviews etc of what it is you’re considering.

 1) Take a look at the first list I made.
 Which of those things are absolute requirements for you?

 2) You probably know a lot of people who have hosting already.
 Who do they recommend?
 Check out this post by @tentblogger, who makes some great recommendations: http://tentblogger.com/blog-hosting/

-3) Look around, see what you can find.
-Remember, if they don’t say they’ll do it, then they probably won’t.
+3) Look around, see if you can find Black Friday Web Hosting Deals to ensure you get only the best services.
 For example, most hosts won’t support your blogging platform so unless they specifically say they will, it’s a safe bet that they won’t.